Mulan (1998 film): Animation and design

-To achieve a harmonious visual look, producer designer Hans Bacher and art director Ric Sluiter, along with Robert Walker and Head of Backgrounds Robert Stanton collaborated to establish a proper chronological location for the film in Chinese history.
+To achieve a harmonious visual look, producer designer Hans Bacher and art director Ric Sluiter, along with layout supervisor Robert Walker and background supervisor Robert Stanton collaborated to establish a proper chronological location for the film in Chinese history.
 Since there was no general consensus on the time of Mulan's existence, they based the visual design on the Ming and Qing dynasties.
 An important element of Bacher's design was to turn the art style closer to Chinese painting, with watercolor and simpler design, as opposed to the details of The Lion King and The Hunchback of Notre Dame.
 Bacher further studied more than thirty-five film directors ranging from the silent era German Expressionism, British and American epics of the 1950s and 60s, and the Spaghetti Westerns for inspiration for composition, lighting, and staging that would establish settings that enhanced the characters.
-Additional inspiration was found in the earlier Disney animated films such as Bambi, Pinocchio, and Dumbo to establish a sense of staging.
+Additional inspiration was found in the earlier Disney animated films such as Bambi, Pinocchio and Dumbo to establish a sense of staging.

 In October 1997, the Walt Disney Company announced a major expansion of its Florida animation operations constructing a 200,000-square-foot, four-story animation building and the addition of 400 animators to the workforce.

 To create 2,000 Hun soldiers during the Huns' attack sequence, the production team developed crowd simulation software called Attila.
 This software allows thousands of unique characters to move autonomously.
 A variant of the program called Dynasty was used in the final battle sequence to create a crowd of 3,000 in the Forbidden City.
 Pixar's photorealistic open API RenderMan was used to render the crowd.
 Another software developed for this movie was Faux Plane, which was used to add depth to flat two-dimensional painting.
 Although developed late in production progress, Faux Plane was used in five shots, including the dramatic sequence which features the Great Wall of China, and the final battle sequence when Mulan runs to the Forbidden City.
 During the scene in which the citizens of China are bowing to Mulan, the crowd is a panoramic film of real people bowing.
 It was edited into the animated foreground of the scene.